morganbanet/morganbanet/README.md

 ### About Me
 <img align="right" src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="50%" height="340"/>

-Hi there and welcome to my GitHub profile.
-My name is Alex Morgan and I'm a full stack web developer, based in the UK.
+Hey and welcome to my GitHub profile.
+My real name is Alex and I am a web developer based in the UK.

 I have knowledge in frameworks and languages such as React, JavaScript, Express/Node.js, and MongoDB.
 I am most self taught, have read several books, and taken multiple online course.
 I'm always eager to learn and get hands on with new technologies.